northbright/Notes/macos/terminal/configure-macos-terminal-font-for-developer.md

 ## Font and Background Color
 * Select "Profiles" Tab > Text Sub Tab
 * Set font to "Menlo Regular" 18 - 20 point
+  * If you can not find the value you want, check [Set Terminal Font Size which is Not in the Droplist on macOS Sonoma](https://github.com/northbright/Notes/blob/master/macos/terminal/set-terminal-font-size-which-is-not-in-the-droplist-on-macos-sonoma.md)

 * Set background color to Black
 * Set foreground color to white